bonn0062/GSoD/absolute_beginners_outline.rst

 - (include row-wise and column-wise compute)

   - It's very common to want to aggregate along a row or column.
-By default, every NumPy aggregation function will return the aggregate over the entire array:
+By default, every NumPy aggregation function will return the aggregate of the entire array:

 ::